 The Bachelor of Nursing at the University of Birmingham incorporates an international focus including a 4 week elective experience which you can arrange overseas.
 This experience will provide you with knowledge and skills which will be beneficial in your future career working as a Registered Nurse in the UK or in any other country in the world.

-In 2015, the results of the National Student Survey (NSS) showed that 92% of our students were satisfied with the teaching on this programme and 93% were satisfied with their personal development on the programme.
+In 2016, the results of the National Student Survey (NSS) showed that 93% of our students were satisfied with the teaching on this course.

 You will be continually assessed on clinical placements and be supported by a Registered Nurse mentor who has undertaken a NMC approved mentor preparation course.
 At the University of Birmingham, you will have the opportunity to practice nursing in some of the country's leading healthcare trusts ranging from primary care, to acute care and also tertiary centres of excellence in the Birmingham and Solihull area.
 You will undertake a range of diverse and exciting clinical placements, gaining a variety of experiences with a wide range of client groups, under the guidance of skilled clinicians.